 The light yellow powder made of clay is an all-round household remedy.
 It can be applied externally to the skin or consumed in water—and healing earth is also used for IBS.
 On the one hand, it is believed to bind toxins, bacteria, and acid ingested with food.
 It also contains electrolytes and trace elements such as zinc, thereby neutralizing acid production in the gastrointestinal tract.
 However, these effects have not yet been scientifically proven in clinical studies.

 Okoubaka and other globules for IBS

 Like most alternative remedies, the effectiveness of Okoubaka globules has not yet been scientifically confirmed.
-However, some patients report an improvement in their symptoms and general condition after taking them.
+However, some people report an improvement in their symptoms and general condition after taking them.
 They contain extracts of the dried bark of a West African jungle tree (Okoubaka aubrevillei) and are said to activate the body's self-healing powers.
 In addition to Okoubaka, the following globules are also used for irritable bowel complaints: